What is kinder?

 -

 Our kindergarten programs are designed and delivered by bachelor-qualified early childhood teachers (ECT) to prepare your child for school.
-Our program follows the Australian Early Years Learning Framework, or EYLF.
+Our program follows the Victorian Early Years Learning and Development Framework (VEYLDF) and Early Years Learning Framework (EYLF).
 The EYLF is play-based and supports children to grow the following skills to help them transition to school:

 - Build social skills, like making friends and respecting others.